Supermagnum/openrepeater/README.md

 # Authenticated Repeater Control System

+**IMPORTANT NOTICE**: This is AI-generated code.
+The developer has a neurological condition that makes it impossible to use and learn traditional programming.
+The developer has put in a significant effort.

+This code has not been reviewed by professional coders, it is a large task.
+If there are tests available in the codebase, please review those and their code.

+Use at your own risk.

+---

 Complete authenticated control system for amateur radio repeaters using cryptographic signatures and GNU Radio.

 ## Table of Contents